Childcare industry is one of the fastest growing industries in Australia, with IBISWorld recording 6.5% annual growth over the past few years alone.

 Anyone who spends a lot of time around kids knows that they have an almost uncontrollable amount of energy.
 They’ll constantly be running, jumping and playing without a pause (if only we adults could still do that!)

 Not to mention, many of the daily routines that come with working in childcare requires strength, endurance, and stamina.
-The typical routine can include activities such games, physical activity, dance, and even yoga!
+The typical routine can include activities such games, physical activity and even dance!

 If you’ve got the stamina to keep up with this seemingly boundless energy your kids display, childcare could be an ideal career move!